 Efforts to conserve water in the city involve plans to recycle at least 80 percent of the water used [source: New York Times].
 Recycled gray water, such as water from sinks and showers, and treated waste water will irrigate the landscape.
 Through these processes, the city planners hope to reduce water consumption by 60 percent [source: BBC].

 How does a community of 50,000 people produce no waste?
 The answer lies in composting and recycling materials.
 To keep trash from ending up in a landfill, much of the waste will end up in a compost pile, where bacteria will decompose the material.
 Otherwise, recycling will be a high priority for the city.

 There will be no cars in Masdar City to contribute to the release of carbon dioxide.
 Supposedly, people living and working in Masdar City will never be farther than 656 feet (200 meters) from transportation [source: Wordsworth].
 An electric-powered light rail on elevated tracks will allow easy transport between Masdar City and Abu Dhabi.
 To get around the city, people can utilize personal rapid transit pods, or PRTs.
 These vehicles will run on magnetic tracks using electric power.

 If you're excited to see how this city will turn out, remember it won't be completed until 2016.
 However, builders hope to finish the first of the seven phases of the project, the Masdar Institute of Science and Technology, as soon as 2009.
-To learn more about sustainable building techniques, investigate the links on the next page.
+To learn more about sustainable building techniques, investigate the links below.